MercuryWorkshop/dreamlandjs/README.md

 "types": ["dreamland"],
 ```

-In the entry point of the app, add the line `import "dreamland"` into at least one file to bundle dreamland with the rest of the code.
+In the entry point of the app, add the line `import "dreamland/dev"` into at least one file to bundle dreamland with the rest of the code.
 Now you can use dreamland with tsx syntax.

+In production, you can use `import "dreamland"` instead of `import "dreamland/dev"` to use the production build, or (reccommended) vendor in a custom build.

 ```tsx
 // typescript syntax for defining components